hariketsheth/Swaasthaya/README.md

 > _"There is hope, even when your brain cells tell there isn't"_ <br>
 > _"You don't have to be great to start, but you should start to be great"_

-- These two quotes alongwith the exponential rise in the Mental Health, anxiety, depression cases (even Post COVID) - our team [[Hariket](https://github.com/hariketsheth), [Zac](https://github.com/dragochar)] decided to work on a Mental Health App that does give users options to track their day-to-day activities.
+- These two quotes alongwith the exponential rise in the Mental Health, anxiety, depression cases (even `Post COVID`) - our team [[Hariket](https://github.com/hariketsheth), [Zac](https://github.com/dragochar)] decided to work on a Mental Health App that does give users options to track their day-to-day activities.
-- Since the mental health issues are increasing at an exponential rate, we got motivated to build an application which is relief to such people.
-- Without having this information getting spread or broadcasted thereby maintaining complete user privacy.
+- Online technologies have a lot of potential for expanding therapeutic intervention delivery methods to assist people cope with increasingly widespread mental diseases like anxiety and depression.
+- `Cognitive reappraisal`, for example, is a technique that entails altering one's viewpoint on unpleasant ideas in order to enhance one's emotional state.
+- The mental health of `at risk` populations, including those with pre-existing mental health disorders, has also been raised as a cause for worry even after the pandemic.
+- Apps can help patients gain autonomy, provide an undisrupted sequence of contacts over time, demonstrate evidence-based benefits for patients with ranges from mild and mild to moderate symptoms, are easy to use, can be used to coordinate services and information within an episode of care, and are generally cost-effective.
+- At some point in their lives, more than half of people will be diagnosed with a mental disease or problem.
+	- `1 in 5 Americans` live with a mental health condition.
+		- This means that either you or someone you know has been impacted.
+	- `1 in every 20 Americans` is living with a serious mental health condition like schizophrenia, bipolar disorder, or long-term recurring major depression.
+	- 50% of all lifetime `mental illness begins by age 14`, and `75% by age 24.`

 ## 💻 What it does
+Swaasthaya (meaning: Health in Hindi [India]) is a web application that can:
+- Be used a Habit Tracker in a gamified manner
+- Users earn points based on the completion of certain habits they have added
+- A streak is maintained for each habit separately.
+A proper analysis is carried out
+- The analysis conducted is not only important for making judgements at the backend but is also shown to the user.
+- Based on the XP(Points) and level, the Users are rewarded with different assets, with which they can design their own garden

 ## ⚙️ How we built it
+- Figma: For Designing and Prototyping
+- React JS: For FrontEnd
+- CSS: For Styling
+- Firebase: For Database
+- IEEE Xplore and Springer: For Research and Facts on Mental Health

 ## 🌳 Integration